nadeesha/saul/README.md

 ```

 With spy support:

+Calling `spy(name: string)`, will create a [sinon spy](sinonjs.org/releases/v2.0.0/spies/).
+You can assert on any of it's methods/properties like this:

 ```js
 // @t "calls only once"   testEvalSpy(spy('mySpy')) ~expect spy('mySpy').calledOnce
 // @t "calls with obj"    testEvalSpy(spy('mySpy2'), 'foo') ~expect spy('mySpy2').calledWith('foo')